 How to use the blue light filter on your Samsung Galaxy

-The majority of Samsung Galaxy phones have a blue light filter option now.
+The majority of Samsung Galaxy phones — like the new Galaxy S21 — have a blue light filter option now.
 The fastest way to turn it on is to pull down your notification shade and swipe down again to access your quick settings.
-One of them is called Blue light filter and you can tap to toggle it on and off.
-Alternatively, look in:
+One of them is called Blue Light Filter, and you can tap to toggle it on and off.
+Alternatively, look in Settings > Display > Blue Light Filter.

 How to use Night Light on your Pixel phone

-On Google’s Pixel phones and some other stock Android devices running Android 8.0 Oreo and later you can find a blue light filter option here:
+On Google’s Pixel phones and some other stock Android devices running Android 8.0 Oreo and later, you can find a blue light filter option by going to Settings > Display > Night Light.

 How to filter blue light on other Android phones